 World Trade Organisation Law

-- Course Code:
+- Module Code:

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-- To consider and compare the economic theory, versus social and political reality, in which trade occurs and is regulated.
+- To consider and compare the economic theory, versus social and political reality, in which trade occurs and is regulated;

-- To examine the remedies available to winners, mechanisms for their enforcement, and barriers to access to justice for developing and new Member States.
+- To examine the institutions, procedures and principles governing the settlement of trade disputes at the WTO including the remedies available under the Dispute Settlement Mechanism, their enforcement, and barriers to access to justice for developing and new Member States;

 - Evaluate the place of international trade rules within the international legal and political system;